acend/website-hugo/site/content/en/about/_index.md

       image: "images/team/AC_Dave@2x.jpg"
       designation: "Sales"
       abstract: "He is the dream of all mothers-in-law and also us and especially our customers he always brings a smile to the face."
+      experience: "David took his first steps in IT after his Bachelor in Business Administration at Swisscom.
+There he was responsible for the Dev Portal as PM and organized the Software Day.
+For more than 3 years now, he has been working for Puzzle as a Key Account Manager and explains to customers why they should rely on cloud native technologies."
       linkedin: "https://www.linkedin.com/in/david-kilchenmann/"
       twitter: "https://twitter.com/DKilchenmann"
       email: "dave@acend.ch"